As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 The Nakiri has a straight edge rather than a curved cutting edge, typical on most other knives.
 The straight cutting edge is ideal for simple push cuts and perfect for use on soft ingredients.

-The core steel which makes up the cutting edge is VG-Max, which is covered in 68 layers of stainless steel to provide cladding for durability and beauty!
+The core steel that makes up the cutting edge is VG-Max, which is covered in 68 layers of stainless steel to provide cladding for durability and beauty!
 The blade is double-beveled and has great edge retention.

 The handle is a tapered D-shape made from Pakkawood and given an ebony finish.
 The handle is suitable for people with small hands and can be used by left or right-handed people.